daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

 ### CLI

-To install this component, run the following commands using your preferred package manager:
+To get started with the `RadioGroup` component, you need to install it using your favorite package manager.
+Here are your options:

 - **npm**